stephencrowell/lungair-fhir-server/example/README.md

 ```

-`args` are the arguements passed into the `PatientDataSource` implementation.
+- `args` are the arguements passed into the `PatientDataSource.__init__` implementation.
-`class_name` is the name of the `PatientDataSource` implementation.
+- `class_name` is the name of the `PatientDataSource` subclass.
-`module_path` is the path to the `PatientDataSource` implementation.
+- `module_path` is the path to the `PatientDataSource` implementation.
-`module_name` is the name of the python file of the `PatientDataSource` implementation.
+- `module_name` is the name of the python file of the `PatientDataSource` implementation.

-After following these steps, we will be able to run `populate_fhir_server.py` with our JSON file as an argument.
+After following these steps, we should be able to run `populate_fhir_server.py` with the JSON config file as an argument.

 ## Including more data

-While the previous steps created a minimal implementation, it is possible to implement more methods.
+While the previous steps created a minimal implementation, it is possible to implement more methods
-This will allow us to have more information stored on the FHIR server.
+to store more information on the FHIR server.
 Two pieces of
-information stored in `example.csv` we did not use are `patient_name` and `date`.
+information stored in `example.csv` that we did not use are `patient_name` and `date`.

 For `patient_name`, we can implement `get_name` in `ExamplePatient`.
 The code below shows a
 possible implementation.